Alessandro Hojabrpour: International career

-Born in Burnaby to an Italian mother and Iranian father, Hojabrpour made his debut in the Canadian youth program in 2014.
+Hojabrpour was born in Burnaby, Canada to an Italian mother and Iranian father, and also holds an Italian passport.

+In October 2014, he made his debut in the Canadian national program, attending a camp with the Canada U15 team.
 He represented the Canada men's national under-17 soccer team in the 2017 CONCACAF U-17 Championship, scoring a goal against Cuba on April 25, 2017.